zrepl/zrepl/docs/configuration/snapshotting.rst

 * Existing infrastructure for automatic snapshots: you only want to use this zrepl job for replication.
 * Handling snapshotting through a separate ``snap`` job.

-Note that you will have to trigger replication manually using the ``zrepl signal replication JOB`` subcommand in that case.
+Note that you will have to trigger replication manually using the ``zrepl signal wakeup JOB`` subcommand in that case.

 ::